 For Muslims, the halalness of a product is a crucial source of security (Sari et al., 2018).
 According to Quran Chapter 5, Verse 3, when ingredients and manufacturing practices contain compounds prohibited in Islam, cosmetic items are deemed haram or not halal (Abd Rahman et al., 2015; Asrina & Bulutoding, 2017).
-The halal label authorizes using the term "halal" on product packaging.
-The Assessment Institute for Foods, Drugs, and Cosmetics of Majelis Ulama Indonesia is the organization that grants permission for the use of the "Halal Label" on product packaging (LPPOM MUI).
+The halal label authorises the use of the term "halal" on product packaging.
+The Assessment Institute for Foods, Drugs, and Cosmetics of Majelis Ulama Indonesia is the organisation that grants permission for the use of the "Halal Label" on product packaging (LPPOM MUI).
 This institution investigates, analyses, evaluates, and determines if such items are halal and safe to consume from a health standpoint.
-Law Number 33 of 2014 Concerning the Guarantee of Halal Products governs halal standardization (www. halalmui.org).
+Law Number 33 of 2014 Concerning the Guarantee of Halal Products governs halal standardisation (www. halalmui.org).